 increased calmness and a decrease in stress-related behaviours, as well as the number, severity and length of meltdowns.

-some children improved in their core strength and balance, walked in a straighter line and stretched tight calf muscles due to walking places, rather than sitting in a pram to go places.
+some children improved in their core strength and balance, walked in a straighter line and stretched tight calf muscles due to walking places, rather than sitting in a pram.

 What are the logistical implications of owning an Assistance Dog?